meolar/supertux-wiki/Ideas.md

   into the hole in ceiling the from tilemap fades and you see what's inside.
 Got it?"

 - climation (if the level is sunny, the ice will melt.
 If the level is windy, the wind will move Tux)
-- secret levels reached by different exits

 ### Outfits

-> "I think that Tux should be able to change his look and wear outfits, like color changes, masks, and whatever... just for fun, so that Tux suits your look.
+I think that Tux should be able to change his look and wear outfits, like color changes, masks, and whatever... just for fun, so that Tux suits your look.
 There should be costumes for Tux, Penny, and Both.
-You should be able to buy them with coins."
+You should be able to buy them with coins.

-> "Hey!
-I like that Idea!
-It would really work.
-Because if you were a girl you would probably rather Supertux to wear a fairy dress (LOL) So it would be able to blend in well with my 'shop & merchant!' down below.
-It could be a costume and powerup shop."

 ### Nolok's Flag